 Student Affairs Strategic Planning and Assessment Structure

-The Vice President for Student Affairs sets the vision and priorities for strategic planning and assessment efforts across the division of Student Affairs.
+The Vice President for Student Affairs sets the vision and priorities for strategic planning and assessment efforts across the Division of Student Affairs.
 She chairs a Leadership Team, comprised of department directors, which meets bi-monthly to share information and review progress toward the goals and objectives.
-Directors of each department serve on the Leadership Team and work with their staffs to ensure that division-wide objectives and strategies are implemented and lead departmental strategic planning initiatives.
-Dr. Anderson chairs a Steering Committee to ensure that the strategic plan moves forward and is coordinated across the division.
-Student Affairs Goal Teams are charged with the development and implementation of division-wide strategic objectives and strategies.
-The Student Affairs Assessment Committee builds awareness of and expertise in division-wide and departmental assessment efforts, evaluates current assessment efforts in order to coordinate and improve data collection and reporting, and rewards and recognizes assessment efforts across the division.
+Directors of each department serve on the Leadership Team and work with their staffs to ensure that division-wide objectives and strategies are implemented and they also lead departmental strategic planning initiatives.
+Dr. Anderson chairs a Steering Committee to ensure that the Strategic Plan moves forward.
+Staff from across the division are charged with the development and implementation of division-wide strategic objectives and strategies.
+The Student Affairs Assessment Committee builds awareness of and expertise in division-wide and departmental assessment efforts, evaluates current assessment efforts in order to coordinate and improve data collection and reporting, and rewards and recognizes assessment efforts in Student Affairs.

 Division and department strategic planning